 • I, VI, II, V (C, Am, Dm, G in C Major)

 Once you become familiar with these progressions, you’ll find yourself hearing them again and again in popular songs.
 For the next step in songwriting, each student should choose a key for their song and select one of the three chord progressions.
 They can play the chords and improvise different melodies for the lyrics.
 It works well to have different chord progressions for the verses, chorus, and bridge of the song.
 If students are using Soundtrap, they can test out many options.

 Once students get started with their songwriting, it’s hard to stop.
 Encourage them to continue exploring and trying new ideas.
 And, if they feel really strongly about what they’ve created ― and want to continue developing the idea more, they can enter the 2021 Young Songwriter competition, which brings together students from around the globe.
 When students find their voice through song, they are excited to make sure it’s heard.

 Mark the date!
-We’d love all your creative & musical pupils to enter their original songs into The Young Songwriter 2021 competition.
-The entry period is 1st February to 31st March 2021.
-It’s an inspiring opportunity for them to work towards, with a star-studded judging panel including Fraser T Smith, Tom Odell and Imelda May.
+We’d love all your creative & musical pupils to enter their original songs into The Young Songwriter 2022 competition.
+The entry period is 1st February to 31st March 2022.
+It’s an inspiring opportunity for them to work towards, with a star-studded judging panel including Tom Grennan, Miranda Cooper, Tom Odell, Plested and Janet Devlin.
 As well as getting their songs heard by some of the best songwriters and key players in the music industry and connecting to our vibrant community of young songwriters, they have a chance of winning some fantastic prizes.
-Prizes include a recording studio session with a top producer in London, a Focusrite Scarlett Solo Gen 3 Studio Bundle, Yamaha prize and a signed Tom Odell album!
+Prizes include a recording studio session with a top producer in London, £1,000 worth of Yamaha equipment, IK Multimedia Total Studio 3.5 Max, a Focusrite Scarlett Solo Gen 3 Studio Bundle and a signed Tom Odell and Tom Grennan album!